alxzhng/stirling-engine-code/readme.md

 If another reading is required, press the reset button on the Arduino or reupload the .ino code, change the file name and run the two cells again.

 ## Instructions to mentors
+Before a session:
+- Check the required software is installed.
+- Make sure you're familiar with the workflow!
+Run it yourself to see if it works.
+- Get people to trial the workflow and verify the trigger works by manually spinning the wheel, before putting hot water and running the full 10 minutes.
+After a session:
-- Make sure to download a fresh file from this repo for each group running the lab.
+- Clear the old files and download a fresh file from this repo for each group running the lab.
 - Reset the Arduino board after each group by uploading a blank sketch.